nicomagnet/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an experienced energy professional with a strong background in technology innovative solutions in the field of energy and batteries.
-Originally from Quito, Ecuador, where I participated in technological ventures and projects and later moved to France to continue my master and PhD studies.
-I have quickly adapted to this beautiful country and wish to continue working here, taking advantage of my experience in battery modeling and a strategic vision with meaningful impact.
-Outside the professional field, I enjoy cycling, cooking, and traveling to discover new fascinating places and enrich my knowledge.
-I also enjoy exploring interesting technological projects and I love DIY.
+I am a system engineer specializing in battery performance, modeling, and validation, with a strong background in energy storage systems and innovative technologies.
+Originally from Quito, Ecuador, I have participated in technological ventures and research projects before moving to France to pursue my Master’s and PhD studies.
+Currently, I work at Ampere – Renault Group as a Pilote Fonction Système, where I focus on the validation and optimization of battery state estimators (SOH, SOCE) within the GTR-EVE regulatory framework.
+My expertise includes data analysis, system calibration, and performance evaluation for electric vehicle batteries, integrating advanced tools like MATLAB, Python, Converto AVL, Power BI, and Excel.
+I have quickly adapted to life in France and am excited to continue contributing to the development of cutting-edge battery technologies.
+My passion lies in advancing sustainable mobility solutions through technical innovation and strategic thinking.
+Outside of work, I enjoy cycling, cooking, and traveling to explore fascinating new places.
+I also love diving into DIY projects and technological innovations, constantly seeking new challenges to expand my skills.
 {style="text-align: justify;"}